Roosevelt High School

 Course Selection Process: As simple as 1-2-3

-1. Plan: your courses for the next four years; you want to ensure selection of courses to meet your graduation requirements.
+1. Plan your courses for the next four years.
+You want to ensure selection of courses to meet your graduation requirements.

 Please note:

-• ELL/ML students – Contact Ms. Pewitt (jmpewitt@seattleschools.org) if you have program questions.
+• ELL/ML students – Contact Ms. Pewitt jmpewitt@seattleschools.org if you have program questions.
 For general course questions for ELL/ML students, contact your future Roosevelt counselor.

 Still need help?

-• If you still have a question about what courses to take, speak with your current counselor or email your future Roosevelt counselor
+• If you still have a question about what courses to take, speak with your current counselor or email your future Roosevelt counselor.

-Not Attending in 2024-25?
+Not Attending in 2025-26?

 You can also send an email to our Registrar, Ms. Dana Miller dtmiller@seattleschools.org.